Summer Academy For Global Privacy Law 2023

 Hinda Haned

-Professor by special Appointment of Data Science Faculty of Science, Informatics Institute
+Professor by special Appointment of Data Science, University of Amsterdam

 The Programme